Stay up to date with notifications from The Independent

 “I think after statements about nuclear weapons, it is also time for Germany to support corresponding decisions,” Mr Zelensky said during a briefing in Kyiv with Danish prime minister Mette Frederiksen.

-President Zelensky durting his address in Kyiv
+President Zelensky during his address in Kyiv

-German chancellor Olaf Scholz, who held an hour-long call with Putin last week, has been hesitant to provide long-range Taurus cruise missiles to Ukraine.
+German chancellor Olaf Scholz, who held an hour-long call with Mr Putin last week, has been hesitant to provide long-range Taurus cruise missiles to Ukraine.

 Mr Zelensky earlier warned that North Korea could grow its deployment of troops in Russia from 11,000 to as many as 100,000.

-He said a string of recent airstrikes were evidence that Putin has no interest in ending the war.
+He said a string of recent airstrikes were evidence that Mr Putin has no interest in ending the war.
 US president-elect Donald Trump has said he will look to end the war in 24 hours when he enters the White House.
-Despite the hyperbole, Kyiv is concerened it could be railroaded into agreement that would force it to give up territory occupied by Russia, something Mr Zelensky has said he would not do.
+Despite the hyperbole, Kyiv is concerned it could be railroaded into an agreement that would force it to give up territory occupied by Russia, something Mr Zelensky has said he would not do.

 A third Russian strike in three days hit a civilian residential area in Ukraine, killing at least 12 people, including a child, officials said on Tuesday.
-The strike by a Shahed drone in the northern Sumy region late Monday hit a dormitory of an educational facility in the town of Hlukhiv and wounded 11 others, including two children, authorities said, adding that more people could be trapped under the rubble.
+The strike by a Shahed drone in the northern Sumy region late on Monday hit the dormitory of an educational facility in the town of Hlukhiv and wounded 11 others, including two children, authorities said, adding that more people could be trapped under the rubble.

 On Sunday, a Russian ballistic missile with cluster munitions struck a residential area of Sumy in northern Ukraine, killing 11 people and wounding 84 others.
 On Monday, a Russian missile barrage sparked apartment fires in the southern port of Odesa, killing at least 10 people and wounding 43.